Acupressure: Ancient Healing For a Modern World

 Pericardium 3 (PC3): Marsh at the Bend

 You can find this point located on the inside of the arm, at the lower edge of the elbow crease when the arm is bent.
-PC3 is an emotional balancing point, and controls nervousness, anxiety, and irritability.
+PC3 is an emotional balancing point, and is connected to nervousness, anxiety, and irritability.
 It also helps relieve nausea, wrist pain, elbow pain, and chest discomfort.
 It moves and cools blood, dispelling stasis.

 Pericardium 7 (PC7): Great Hill